gbmhunter/blog/content/programming/operating-systems/linux/programs/valgrind/index.md

 ## Profiling With Valgrind

-The most simple way to run a program with valgrind is to call valgrind and pass in the executable at the only parameter:
+The most simple way to run a program with Valgrind is to call `valgrind` and pass in the executable at the only parameter:

 ```sh
 ~$ valgrind ./profiling_test